Intermediality and Transperceptual Attention in Ruud Bos’s Efteling Rides

 Description

-Droomvlucht, Fata Morgana, Vogel Rok and Villa Volta at Efteling (four of the park’s most well-regarded rides) all feature original music composed by Ruud Bos, who passed away in 2023.
-Yet, almost no scholarly research has been done on Bos, whose contribution to the field is highly significant.
-The experience of all of these rides is completely transformed by their musical landscape; indeed, having experienced two of them both with and without their music, I can personally attest to their being a completely different audiovisual experiences in each case.
+The dark rides Droomvlucht and Fata Morgana at Efteling feature original music composed by Ruud Bos, who passed away in 2023.
+Yet almost no scholarly research has been done on Bos, whose contribution to the field is highly significant.
+The experience of both of these rides is completely transformed by their musical landscape; indeed, having experienced two of them both with and without their accompanying sonic environment, I can personally attest to their being a completely different audiovisual experience in each case.
 This paper discusses and considers how approaching these works through a process of transperceptual attention (Harris, 2021) allows us to understand them as sites of complex intermediality in which dynamic audiovisual relationships are constructed and dissolved in participatory experience.
-Through close readings of each work in turn, and comparative discussion of the four against other, similar rides, it argues for Bos’s uniqueness as a composer for rides in his approach to audiovisual world building, and positions each of the ride examples as points of unique intermedial experience.
+Through close readings of each work in turn, and comparative discussion of the two, this paper argues for Bos’s uniqueness as a composer for rides in his approach to audiovisual world building and positions each of the ride examples as points of unique intermedial experience.

 Recommended Citation